mwvgroup/Tutorials/ssh_setup.md

 ## Setting up autocomplete

-We can setup the `ssh` command to autocomplete the server data stored in `/.ssh/config`.
-To do so, create a new file in your home directory called `.autocomplete.sh`.
+We can setup the `ssh` command to autocomplete the server data stored in `~/.ssh/config`.
+To do so, create a new file in your home directory called `~/.autocomplete.sh`.

 ```bash
 % touch .autocomplete.sh